bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 In this section you will learn about combination selectors and how you can use them to target more specific elements.

-Let\'s start with descendant selectors.
+Let&apos;s start with descendant selectors.

 Descendant selectors are useful if you need to select HTML elements that are contained within another selector.